doinakis/Advanced-Audio-Coding/README.md

 ## Advanced Audio Coding
+## Project as part of Aristotle University of Thessaloniki assignment.

-Implementation of Advanced Audio Coding according to w2203tfa.
+Implementation of Advanced Audio Coding, according to w2203tfa, using MATLAB.